 Self-awareness is such a huge gift and something most of us don’t learn in school.
 Let’s learn it now, together.

 PS If you need some help connecting the dots between your Enneagram type and VIA Character Strengths — and how to live into the good stuff with both of them– reach out for support!
-You can read more about DIY Coaching, my most flexible and affordable coaching option and visit my online calendar to grab a spot that works for your schedule today. xo
+Schedule a complimentary coaching call here.

 1. Wisdom and Knowledge – Cognitive strengths that entail the acquisition and use of knowledge